spacetelescope/gwcs/docs/gwcs/user_introduction.rst

 To use WCS models (of any kind, FITS or GWCS) it is important to understand the terminology and conventions, particularly with regard to pixel coordinates.
 For example, are the pixel coordinates 0 or 1 based?
 That is, is the first pixel identified as 0 or 1?
-GWCS assumes 0 (whereas FITS assumes 1; do not confuse the two!).
+GWCS assumes 0 (whereas FITS assumes 1).
 However, like FITS, integer pixel values are presumed to refer to the center of the pixel.
 So for GWCS, the boundaries of the first pixel are at -0.5 and +0.5 for all dimensions.